oer-bookr/UI-jordan-spell/README.md

 # UI-jordan-spell
 Landing page for oer bookr website.
 It is fully responsive in mobile, tablet and desktop modes.

+Note that LESS was used for styling and to use the project you will need npm and the less-watch-compiler on your computer.

 The user is redirected to the react site that the front end architect created by clicking the sign up, log in or search here buttons.

 Bootstrap was implemented to create a sticky navbar that allowed for a dropdown menu in mobile and tablet mode.